George Seay

-George Seay is a Dallas, Texas-based businessman, co-founder and chairman of Annandale Capital, and conservative political leader.
+George Seay is a Dallas-based businessman, co-founder and chairman of Annandale Capital, and conservative political leader.
 Seay previously served as Texas finance chairman for Texas Governor Rick Perry's 2012 Presidential campaign, and was a senior adviser to Marco Rubio's 2016 Presidential campaign.
-Seay is a 7th generation Texan and the grandson of Bill Clements, who served as the first Republican governor of Texas since Reconstruction.
+Seay is a seventh-generation Texan and the grandson of Bill Clements, who served as the first Republican governor of Texas since Reconstruction.
 He serves on numerous boards and philanthropic groups, including The University of Texas McCombs School of Business Advisory Board, The Clements Center for National Security, The Texas-Israel Alliance, 7th Generation Foundation, New Covenant Foundation, Hope Through Healing Hands and the Southwestern Medical Foundation.

 Early life

-George Seay was born in Dallas, Texas in 1967, the son of Nancy Clements Seay and George Edward Seay, Jr. He attended Highland Park High School (University Park, Texas), where he was co-captain of the Highland Park Football team, was the 1984-1985 Student Council President and recipient of the prestigious Blanket Award for exemplifying the four pillars of the National Honor Society: scholarship, character, leadership, and service.
+George Seay was born in Dallas, Texas in 1967, the son of Nancy Clements Seay and George Edward Seay, Jr. He attended St. Mark's School of Texas and Highland Park High School (University Park, Texas), where he was co-captain of the Highland Park Football team, was the 1984-1985 Student Council President and recipient of the prestigious Blanket Award for exemplifying the four pillars of the National Honor Society: scholarship, character, leadership, and service.
+He was close friends with future congressman Brandon Williams, whom he met in 5th grade at St. Mark's.

 After receiving opportunities to attend Princeton University and Stanford University, he chose to attend the University of Texas at Austin, where he received a Bachelor of History degree (summa cum laude).
 He also received his MBA from UT Austin, with a Dean's Award for Academic Excellence.
 He attended Southern Methodist University Law School where he graduated with his J.D. degree (cum laude).
 While at SMU, he was the president of the SMU Law Review Association and member of the Order of the Barristers (limited to the top 11 law students based upon leadership, scholarship, service and character).